 A ganglioneuroma usually causes no symptoms.
 The tumor is only discovered when a person is examined or treated for another condition.

 Symptoms depend on the location of the tumor and the type of chemicals it releases.

 If the tumor is in the chest area (mediastinum), symptoms may include:

 - Chest pain

 If the tumor is lower down in the abdomen in the area called the retroperitoneal space, symptoms may include:

 If the tumor is near the spinal cord, it may cause:

-Compression of the spinal cord, which leads to pain and loss of strength or feeling in the legs, the arms, or both
+- Compression of the spinal cord, which leads to pain and loss of strength or feeling in the legs, arms, or both

 These tumors may produce certain hormones, which can cause the following symptoms:

-The best tools to identify a ganglioneuroma are:
+The best tests to identify a ganglioneuroma are: